dlb666666/CTF/Wargames/HackThis/basics+/flags.md

 something about binwalk so I tried it out on this:
 `PC bitmap, Windows 3.x format,, 213 x 108 x 24`
 Thus changed the file extension to .bmp and voila: an image with the credentials.

+### Basics+ Level2:
+This challenge was kinda weird.
+Basically they wanted us to spoof the User-Agent header and set it to "secure_user_agent".